Synchronizing Rhythms of Logic: Computational networks in living organisms

 I (JMM) like logical synchronization as a metaphor for ``connecting'' in human conversation.
-Sometimes a friend and I are ``synched'': we hear each other.
-At other times, in some conversations on Zoom, no one hears what anyone else is saying.
-In both digital technology and in human conversation, the ``clicking into synchrony'' so that communication is possible comes when it comes; it is unpredictable and can't be hurried (although the digital time scale is nanoseconds and the human time scale is something else).

-I picture my own thoughts as comprising fragments of computational networks in a flux of unpredictable modifications and interactions, coming into and out of logical synchronization.
-As emphasized in \cref{sec:4.2}, there is no universal time step to the rhythms of logical operations and their modifications.
-At unpredictable moments, fragments of networks of thought can meet, fuse with one another, possibly to fission later, responding sometimes to spontaneous inner life and other times to external stimuli.
+Sometimes a friend and I are ``synced'': we hear each other.
+At other times, no one hears what anyone else is saying.
+In both digital technology and human conversation, ``clicking into synchrony'' so that communication works is unpredictable and cannot be hurried.
+I picture my thoughts as comprising fragments of computational networks in a flux of unpredictable modifications and interactions, coming into and out of logical synchronization.
+At unpredictable moments, fragments of networks of thought can meet and fuse with one another, possibly to fission later, responding sometimes to spontaneous inner life and at other times to external stimuli.